IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/paul-lloyd.md

 ## What excites you most these days?

-Trained as a graphic designer, and enjoying a career as a front-end web developer, it’s where these two disciplines intersect that I find most interesting.
+Trained as a graphic designer, and enjoying a career as a frontend web developer, it’s where these two disciplines intersect that I find most interesting.
 It was this that inspired [my recent article on 24 ways](https://24ways.org/2015/beyond-the-style-guide/).

 ## What is the most important thing you’ve learned?